yukas/yukas.github.io/_posts/2015-10-22-anotomy-of-good-service-object.markdown

 ## Single responsibility

-As we see below, UserCreator is single responsible for creating user.
+As we see above, UserCreator is single responsible for creating user.
 No email sending or whatever.
 If you need, for example, to send welcome email it's probably should be done from another service, say `WelcomeEmailSender`.
 Why?
 The smaller construction blocks in your program the less pain it would